 Muscles Worked While Doing Back Extensions (Basic Anatomy and Biomechanics)

-While many consider the back extension to be an isolation exercise for the lower back, it works a few other muscle groups as well.
+While many consider the back extension to be an isolation exercise for the lower back, it also works a few other muscle groups.

 The muscles used in the back extension are the :